These keto chocolate and peanut butter brownies taste like a famous candy I know of (that I’ll bet is your favorite, too!)

 Instructions

-- Preheat the oven to 350 degrees F. Grease an 8×8 baking dish.
+- Preheat the oven to 350 degrees F. Grease an 8×8-inch baking dish.

 - In a large mixing bowl, stir together the butter and allulose until light and fluffy.
 Whisk in the eggs and vanilla.